UKGovernmentBEIS/beis-report-official-development-assistance/doc/glossary.md

 Also "level B"

-An activity (a way of organising money, organisations, and people involved) recording how BEIS money is allocated and spent by a specific delivery partner organisation.
+An activity (a way of organising money, organisations, and people involved) recording how BEIS money is allocated and spent by a specific partner organisation.
 BEIS is the organisation that manages programmes.

 ## Project

 Also "level C"

-An activity managed by a DP, recording how money is received and spent from BEIS on a specific activity (such an aid programme, a public health campaign etc).
-The DP is responsible for correctly reporting all the financial details, target areas, etc.
+An activity managed by a PO, recording how money is received and spent from BEIS on a specific activity (such an aid programme, a public health campaign etc).
+The PO is responsible for correctly reporting all the financial details, target areas, etc.

 ## Refunds